Division Street (Chicago)

 The exterior shots were of the real bar, though the interior shots were done elsewhere.
 Mother's is located in a basement, with many support pillars through its unusually-shaped space, due to the proximity of the tunnel for the Red Line train and its air intake shafts.

 Farther west, around Damen Avenue (2000 W), are a number of upscale restaurants, shops, and bars.
 This is one of the trendiest strips in the city.
 These are popular in the gentrifying neighborhoods of Wicker Park, East Village, Ukrainian Village and Pulaski Park.
 This neighborhood figured prominently in the 1977 film, Looking for Mr. Goodbar.Paseo Boricua (loosely translated as "Boricua Promenade") is located further west along Division Street between Western Avenue and California Avenue, in the neighborhood of Humboldt Park.
 The strip is flanked on both sides by 59 ft Puerto Rican flags made of steel.
 Dedicated to Puerto Rican pride, this part of the street includes a "walk of fame", with the names of many outstanding Puerto Ricans.
 Paseo Boricua is the political and cultural capital of the Puerto Rican community in the Midwest and, some say, in the Puerto Rican Diaspora.
+In June 2024, the part of the Humboldt Park neighborhood in Chicago known as Puerto Rico Town or Paseo Boricua officially changed its name to Barrio Borikén.

 The Horween Leather Company, founded as I. Horween and Co. in 1905, was originally located on Division Street.
 The company moved in 1927 to North Elston Avenue.